CCI-MOC/xdmod-cntr/XdmodAID.md

 with many universities.
 Finally, I used my name at the PI level in the hierarchy file.

-The group.csv file relates cold front project names to the id of the PI in the hierarchy file.
+The group.csv file relates ColdFront project names to the id of the PI in the hierarchy file.

-The names.csv file relates the OpenStack or OpenShift project name to the cold front project name found in the group.csv
+The names.csv file relates the OpenStack or OpenShift project name to the ColdFront project name found in the group.csv

 And finally for OpenStack, we need to effectively squash a layer of the hierarchy in order to match the jobs side, so pi2project just maps an OpenStack project to an OpenStack project that is found in the names.csv.

 The examples found in the xdmod documentation use abbreviations for unique keys.
-This doesn't suite an automated system as there are cases where there are multiple colleges/universities with the same name.
+This doesn't suit an automated system as there are cases where there are multiple colleges/universities with the same name.
 For example, I went to westminster college, at the time there were 5 westminster colleges.
 Since, we really don't need a human readable ID, I found using numbers to be more convienent.

-After working throught that example, it is obvious that many of the hierarchy items need to have unique IDs.
+After working through that example, it is obvious that many of the hierarchy items need to have unique IDs.
 Initially, I was under the impression that RegApp/ColdFront/KeyCloak would also need to have unique ids for this data, however, this was not the case.

 It was suggested that we use a cryptological signiture to give unique ids as the possiblity of a data collision is miniscule.
 The advantage here would be that there would be no database access to determine what the ID would be.
 It turned out to be a bit more complicated, as each item in the hierarchy needed it's own unique.
 It was simpler create a sequencer in the database and look up the keys when needed.
-We needed a database anyways as we need to track the history of the hierarcy for potential audits and I am uncertain how long the information will be kept in coldfront or keycloak when users and projects are deleted.
+We needed a database anyways as we need to track the history of the hierarcy for potential audits and I am uncertain how long the information will be kept in ColdFront or keycloak when users and projects are deleted.

 And here are the commands that load the CSVs into the xdmod database: